Special administrative regions of China: Defence and military

 The People's Liberation Army is garrisoned in both SARs.
-PRC authorities have said the PLA will not be allowed to interfere with the local affairs of Hong Kong and Macau, and must abide by its laws.
+PRC authorities have said the PLA will not be allowed to interfere in the local affairs of Hong Kong or Macau, and must abide by their laws.
 In 1988, scholar Chen Fang of the Academy of Military Science even tried to propose the "One military, two systems" concept to separate the defence function and public functions in the army.
-The PLA does not participate in the governance of the SAR but the SAR may request them for civil-military participation, in times of emergency such as natural disasters.
+The PLA does not participate in the governance of the SAR but the SAR may request it for civil-military participation, in times of emergency such as natural disasters.
 Defence is the responsibility of the PRC government.

-A 1996 draft PRC law banned People's Liberation Army–run businesses in Hong Kong, but loopholes allow them to operate while the profits are ploughed back into the military.
+A 1996 draft PRC law banned People's Liberation Army–run businesses in Hong Kong, but loopholes allow it to operate while the profits are ploughed back into the military.
 There are many PLA-run corporations in Hong Kong.
-The PLA also have sizeable land holdings in Hong Kong worth billions of dollars.
+The PLA also has sizeable land holdings in Hong Kong worth billions of dollars.

-Immigration and nationality
+Immigration, nationality, and passports

-Each of the SARs issues passports on its own to its permanent residents who are concurrently Chinese (PRC) citizens.
-PRC citizens must also satisfy one of the following conditions:
+Each of the SARs issues passports on its own to its permanent residents who are concurrently Chinese (PRC) citizens, provided that one of the following conditions is satisfied: